 Visit Avery Island for a Tabasco Factory Tour

-The TABASCO Brand Factory Tour should be top on your list of things to do in Lafayette.
-A favoured condiment of many, TABASCO originated in Louisiana in 1868 on Avery Island.
+The TABASCO Brand Factory Tour should be top of your list of things to do in Lafayette.
+A favoured condiment of many, TABASCO originated in Louisiana state in 1868 on Avery Island.
 The McIlhenny family started the company just before the civil war.
-Avery Island located 45-minutes from Lafayette is a salt dome initially used by Native Americans as a resource for trade with other tribes in the Southeast United States.
+Avery Island, located 45-minutes from Lafayette, is a salt dome initially used by Native Americans as a resource for trade with other tribes in the Southeast United States.

 The McIlhenny Company began creating, processing and distributing the sauces made from peppers grown on the island.
-Visitors can take the TABASCO self-guided tour and immerse themselves in the history of the island and the condiment varieties and their production.
-In addition to the TABASCO Museum, the tour takes guests to the Pepper Greenhouse to see the various stages of peppers growing from seedlings to full plant.
+Visitors can take the TABASCO self-guided tour and immerse themselves in the island’s history and the condiment varieties and production.
+In addition to the TABASCO Museum, the tour takes guests to the Pepper Greenhouse to see the various stages of peppers growing from seedlings to complete plants.

 Guests visit the Barrel Warehouse and learn about the 28-day ageing and mashing process of blending peppers with vinegar and salt.
-From there, guests can learn about the history of the island as a salt dome and see a salt mining diorama to get a feel for the process.
-Finally, finish out the tour with a visit to the TABASCO Country Store to load up on sauces and a stop in for a meal at 1868!
+From there, guests can learn about the history of the island at the Avery Island Exhibit and what makes it a perfect place for TABASCO.
+As you learn about the island’s history as a salt dome, you also get to visit a salt mining diorama to get a feel for the process.
+Finally, finish the tour with a visit to the TABASCO Country Store.
+Make sure to load up on sauces and a stop-in for a meal at the 1868!
 Restaurant to taste the TABASCO sauces in action.
-For a real special treat sign up for the cooking demonstration, which of course includes a yummy meal made right in front of you, in our case, shrimp and crawfish etouffee.
+For a special treat, sign up for the cooking demonstration, which of course includes a yummy meal made right in front of you, in our case, shrimp and crawfish etouffee.

 See the bottom of this article for a Shrimp and Crawfish Etouffee recipe.